-In conformity to the presented ODC curve at the presence of CNCs-TMX in

-Figure 14, the generally sigmoidal shape of the curve expresses the impact of increasing partial pressure of oxygen intensifying the Hb saturation with oxygen up to the point of reaching a plateu, where the Hb becomes fully saturated by oxygen.
-This figure also displays the shifting of ODC curve to the right at the presence of TMX-loaded CNCs, which may attributed to the binding of TMX to hemoglobin.
-Apparently, this binding enhances the release of oxygen from hemoglobin molecules (38).
+In conformity to the presented ODC curve at the presence of CNCs-TMX in Figure 14, the generally sigmoidal shape of the curve expresses the impact of increasing partial pressure of oxygen the on intensifying the Hb saturation with oxygen up to the point of reaching a plateu, where the Hb becomes fully saturated by oxygen.
+This figure also displays the shifting of ODC curve to the right at the presence of TMX-loaded CNCs. which may be attributed to the binding of TMX to hemoglobin.
+Apparently, this binding enhances the release of oxygen from hemoglobin molecules(Chu et al. 2020).
 In other words, the interaction of CNCs-TMX with Hb can reduce the affinity of hemoglobin for oxygen and pave the way for the more readily release of oxygen into tissues at a given oxygen pressure.
 Consequently, CNCs-TMX binding causes hemoglobin to be less saturated with oxygen for any given partial pressure of oxygen.